The voices of those who are taking PrEP on Il Fatto Giorno

 • The Hours (2002), directed by Stephen Daldry

 Three stories unfold across different temporal planes but intertwine seamlessly.
 Virginia Woolf, while writing Mrs. Dalloway, represents one narrative thread.
 Another follows the life of a 1950s housewife contemplating suicide.
-The third revolves around a poet’s efforts to organise a party for a homosexual and HIV-positive friend.
+The third revolves around a poet’s efforts to organise a party for a homosexual and a positive friend.

 Woolf’s character links Laura Brown and Clarissa Vaughan, threading their lives together like a symphony.
 Nicole Kidman, Meryl Streep, and Julianne Moore deliver captivating performances, portraying beautiful and authentic characters.
 Ed Harris skillfully captures the nuances of the STD disease, portraying a spectrum of emotions from joy to profound physical and emotional pain.